 This Halloween a few towns and cities are doing a Halloween walking tour.
 Characters and props will provide a spooky atmosphere for these walking tours as you uncover ghostly tales and spooky happenings of times gone by in the city.
 Here are the ones taking place.

-- Donaghadee Halloween Walking Tour – More information.
+- Donaghadee Halloween Walking Tour – Visit this link for details.

-- Newtownards Halloween Walking Tour – More information.
+- Newtownards Halloween Walking Tour – Click here for details.

 Other pumpkin patch venues across Northern Ireland Ireland

-Here are some additional venues for pumpkin picking in Northern Ireland this Halloween season.
+Here are some additional venues that may be offering pumpkin picking in Northern Ireland this Halloween season.

 - Fulton’s Pumpkin Patch – 121 Berryhill Rd, Donemana, Strabane BT82 0JS, Co.
 Tyrone (UK).
 More information.